Uintah/Uintah/src/KOKKOS_README.txt

 ~/src/kokkos/generate_makefile.bash --kokkos-path=/home/brad/src/kokkos --prefix=/home/brad/opt/kokkos-openmp --with-openmp

+Note: You must have nvcc in your path for this to work!

 Here is how I configure Kokkos for CUDA
 1) Apply my Kokkos patch for asynchronous, I have placed it in this Uintah branch's src directory. git apply ~/kokkos_brad_dec22.patch (works from anywhere inside the kokkos source tree)